PiXLtez/PiXL-Public/README.md

 # Backlog
 We plan to release PiXL to the community in the coming weeks.
 There are still a few things that need to be done:
-1. Create reward items for players.
+- [ ] Mint this week's Items on the Mainnet
+- [ ] Mint the $PiXLtez Fungible Token
+- [x] Begin First Collaboration with Tezos Artists - Done, First Collab will be with Neonz by Sutu
-2. Continue working on the backend to add more feature and security as well as exploring better ways to utilize smart contracts for our needs.
+- [ ] Continue working on the backend to add more feature and security as well as exploring better ways to utilize smart contracts for our needs
-3. Continue to add new features and Ui improvments to the frontend application ( Improve card designs animations and interactions with the backend)
+- [ ] Continue to add new features and UI improvments to the frontend application (Improve card designs animations and interactions with the backend)
+- [ ] Run our own node on main-net as a baker.
+- [ ] Integrate the content from our narrative team into Quests and dialog
-4. With funding we would expand our team to fulfill the ambition of the project
+- [ ] With funding we would expand our team to continue making the best games in the metaverse.

 # Contributors
 This project would not be what it is without the following contributions from the community: